E-commerce

 What if my store is headless?

-The metrics remain valid, but the technical stack changes: custom front end, API, CDN.
+The metrics remain valid, but the tech stack changes: custom frontend, API, CDN.
 Extend the audit scope to rendering servers and the JavaScript client that powers the storefront.

 Go further